gvolpe/fts/README.md

 ## Overview

-There are three components in this project: the dataset loader and both full-text search applications: a console app and a GUI app.
+There are three components in this project: the dataset loader and both full-text search applications: a console app and a GUI app, described below.

+The idea behind this demo project is to showcase the full-text search feature offered by PostgreSQL, as well as another example of a native multi-platform desktop GUI application written in Haskell.

+It also showcases the power of Fs2 streams and Skunk, on the Scala side.

+Overall, it was just a fun project :simple_smile:

 ### System requirements